CoderKungfu/php-queue/demo/runners/README.md

 $ chmod a+x BeanstalkSampleDaemon.php
 ```

-	That way, you can call the script directly without invoing PHP:
+	That way, you can call the script directly without involving PHP:

 	```
 $ ./BeanstalkSampleDaemon.php